Sample of Economics Questions and Answers For 2024 Wassce Candidates

 In the previous updates, we have given out some of the WASSCE past questions, trial questions, and likely examination questions to help you in your further studies towards the coming waec senior high school examination.

-In this article, we have compiled some Samples of Economics Questions and Answers For 2022 Wassce Candidates.
+This article has compiled some samples of economic Questions and Answers For 2024 Wassce Candidates.
 You are advised to try your hands on these questions before looking at the answers.

 Question One